openfisca/openfisca-doc/key-concepts.md

 Parameters are data, variables are algorithms.

-Each time a part of the legislation is data, we store it in a parameters file instead of creating a variable which returns a static value.
+Each time a part of the legislation is data, it should be stored in a parameters file instead of creating a variable which returns a static value.

 Parameters are read by variables formulas.